farhan-haroon/Autonomous-Navigation/README.md

 ## Steps to run:
 It is assumed that the robot is fully setup.

-[**Note:** While calibration, place the Turtle Bot in such a way that the maze or the area to be covered lies in the positive quadrant of it's Odometry cartesian plane.]
+[**Very important:** While calibration, place the Turtle Bot in such a way that the maze or the area to be covered lies in the positive quadrant of it's Odometry cartesian plane.]

 Execute the following steps to implement Autonomous Navigation on your robot: